The Astrology of Bitcoin Part II: Past, Present and Future

 And so, in 2021, we see Bitcoin meeting its competitors and those who seek to control it.
 But also seeing serious endorsement (Saturn on Mercury/Descendant) on its path to decentralisation (Saturn on North Node).
 This latter is well represented by Elon Musk’s recent vote of confidence in the currency.

-With Saturn crossing over the Bitcoin Descendant in March 4th, August 20th and November 29th 2021 (providing the London-based chart is right) and staying in Bitcoin’s 7th house till 2023, we should see the first serious attempts at control this year, with government electronic currency rivals arrive over the next couple of years.
-By Spring next year, as transiting Saturn reaches the natal Chiron-Neptune-Venus conjunction, Bitcoin’s idealised conception of communal value is also about to have a major reality check.
+With Saturn crossing over the Bitcoin Descendant in March 4th, August 20th and November 29th 2021 (providing the London-based chart is right) and staying in Bitcoin’s 7th house till 2023, we should see the first serious attempts at control this year, with government electronic currency rivals to arrive over the next couple of years.
+By Spring next year, 2022, as transiting Saturn reaches the natal Chiron-Neptune-Venus conjunction, Bitcoin’s idealised conception of communal value is also about to have a major reality check.

 Is 2021 Bitcoin’s Breakaway Year?